-Board Members serve a two year term and are elected by the membership at the annual meeting the Friday night of our reunion weekend.
+Board Members serve a three year term and are elected by the membership at the annual meeting the Friday night of our reunion weekend.

 Alto Sax, 1986-1990

 Favorite memory: Run on for pre-game, freshmen year.
 In AWE!!!!!

 Why I serve: Because I feel at home with the people in the band!
 They are my PEOPLE!